 1. In accordance with Section 10.1018.40 of the Zoning Ordinance, applicant shall permanently install wetland boundary markers, which may be purchased through the City of Portsmouth Planning & Sustainability Department.
-Markers are to be placed along the 25' vegetative buffer at 50-foot intervals and must be permanently installed as a part of this after the fact permit.
+Markers are to be placed along the 25' vegetative buffer at 50-foot intervals and must be permanently installed as a part of this approval.